jrgp/golang-dhcpd/README.md

 ## Implemented

-- Bare minimum wire protocol for DHCPDISCOVER, DHCPOFFER, DHCPREQUEST, and DHCPACK to work
+- Bare minimum wire protocol for DHCPDISCOVER, DHCPOFFER, DHCPREQUEST, DHCPNAK, and DHCPACK to work
 - Multiple IP Pools, sourced from configuration

 ## TODO

 - Persist saved leases to disk, to survive restarts
 - Support relay requests, and acting as a relay
+- Support arbitrary options
 - More Tests